meccaLeccaHi/meccaLeccaHi.github.io/_posts/2018-10-30-neural_nets-tensorflow.md

 >Keep in mind that this sort of visualization becomes less meaningful/interpretable as the size and complexity of the model (particularly, the number of layers) grows beyond the relatively simple model that we've implemented in this example.

-Finally, after all our hard work, we can play with our model!
+Finally, after all of our hard work, we can play with our model!
 Let's test it out and see how this very simple model neural network performs on some examples.

 ```python